guoziqi1275/CSE583_final_project/doc/Design_functional-specification.md

 # Background & why this matters

+Wildlife monitoring and conservation are crucial for understanding ecosystem dynamics and mitigating biodiversity loss.
+Identifying individual animals within a species is a cornerstone of wildlife studies, as it enables researchers to estimate population sizes, track movements, and understand behavioral patterns.
+Traditionally, this identification relies on manual or AI processes with high uncertianty, particularly when using camera-trap images to distinguish individuals based on unique but blurry patterns, such as rosettes on leopards.

+LeOpardLink addresses the challenge by treating detections (e.g., photographs of animals) as nodes and their relationships (e.g., whether two images represent the same individual) as edges in a graph.
+By incorporating uncertain relationships and generating all plausible graph configurations under transitivity constraints, the package provides a robust framework for population estimation and individual identification.
+This tool is not only vital for wildlife conservation but also has broad applications in any domain requiring image-based relationship mapping like social network analysis.
+By combining innovative algorithms with user-friendly visualization features, LeOpardLink empowers researchers and practitioners to extract actionable insights from complex datasets efficiently.

 # User stories
 1. For conservation practitioners

 Dave is a conservation practitioner, he gathered leopard photos from cameras set up in the field, and he wants to identify leopards in a simple logic (i.e., decide if the two pictures are the same individual multiple ttimes).
-He doesn't know any coding stuff or any graph theory.
+He doesn't know any coding stuff or any graph theory, but he do know how to use a spreadsheet.
 He just want to do the identification task in a straightforward way and get a number of how many individuals are there.

 2. For researcher (with basic coding and data structure skills)